 Our members continue to support our Club and volunteer for many chores and duties which enhance their experience and benefits our Club.
 Because of these efforts by our members, we are able to help support many charity organizations in our community.

-The club meets six times a year from November through April at Key Colony Beach City Hall on the 1st Friday of the month.
+The club meets six times a year from November through April.
+Due to Covid we are meeting on 8th Street at the maintenance garages on the 1st Friday of the month.
 Meetings are open to members and guests of members only.